 5. It’s Easier to Start With a Niche

 I’m now a firm believer in targeting a specific niche.
-So much so, that I am about to revamp my other business.
 I also believe that initially, everything you write for others and on your own website should target that same niche.

 Something I see all the time is aspiring freelance writers who want to target a niche, for example, legal services.
 But when you visit their website you’ll find post after post of fluff — you know, home decorating, how to organize your garage or knit a sweater.